 When reviewed and approved, the Applicant hires a contractor registered and bonded with the District to install the sewer.
 Additional information can be found at Extension by Private Individual or Firm.

 District Cost-Sharing Program Sewer Extension

 If enough property owners in a neighborhood are interested in a project and the cost is not unreasonable, the District Board of Trustees will authorize the project.
 Special Assessment projects are financed over a ten (10) year period, currently at 5% interest on the unpaid principal balance.
 Projects of this type generally take about 6 months to a year from the start of the process to start of construction.
-Find additional information at Extension by Utilization of District Cost Sharing Program.
+Find additional information at Extension of Sewer Utilizing District Special Assessment Program.

-- Schedule A – Service Connection(s) – Schedule B – Sewer Extension(s)
+- Schedule A – Service Connector(s) Schedule B – Sewer Extension(s)

 - Schedule P – Erosion Control

 - General Provisions and Technical Specifications for Sanitary Sewer Construction